callmesalmon/nvim-config/README.md

 Then we enter the `lua` directory, this stores most of our `.lua` files.
 Let's move further in.
 In the `config` directory you'll find some configurations that you are free to modify, but is generally not recommended.
 Get ready to `cd ..`, because we're going to the next item in the `lua` directory: `plugins`.
 The plugin manager that MochaVim uses is lazy.nvim, you might have noticed that fact while we were in the `config` directory and saw the `lazy.lua` file!
-Anyways, let's continue.
+Anyways, lets continue.
 While there are *some* preinstalled plugins, there are not a lot, so i will provide you with a guide on how to add some.

 Plugins